by Freddy J. Nager, Founder of Atomic Tango LLC + Guy Who Prefers Talking Over Stalking; illustration by Shane Clester…

 You may think I’m exaggerating, but some guy from something called Social Media Marketing Magazine kept doing this to me again and again and again.
 Given this demonstration of his social media prowess, I ignored him.
 But he kept trying and trying and trying.
 A regular Energizer Bunny of Twitter stalking.

 But he’s not the only one.
-I also have all these tango schools and instructors and nightclubs following me, failing to note that Atomic Tango is a marketing agency, not an explosive new dance program.
+I also have all these tango schools and instructors and nightclubs following me, failing to note that Atomic Tango is a marketing site, not an explosive new dance program.
 They all follow.
 They never say a word.
 I do like the image of being stalked by tango dancers, though.

 And the stalking isn’t limited to Twitter.